OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

     }
 ```

-> Feel free to modify the interactive code to test it by yourself 😉
+> Feel free to edit the interactive code to test it by yourself ⬆️

 By doing this, we can say that we have achieved a syntax that actually
 looks the syntax of Jetpack Compose just by combining functions.

 In programming this is called
 [***function composition***](https://en.wikipedia.org/wiki/Function_composition_(computer_science)).
-I guess you know now why it's called Compose 😉
+(*Which makes sense for Jetpack Compose* 😉)

 ## Trailing Lambda
 We will add a small thing to our code to make it more Compose-alike.